Contact Us |

-Application packets for a liquor license can be downloaded here or picked up from City Hall, 305 South Coastal Highway, Port Wentworth, Georgia 31407.
+Application packets for a liquor license can be downloaded here or picked up from City Hall, 7224 GA Highway 21, Port Wentworth, Georgia 31407.
 An application must be completed and filed with the Occupational Tax Registrant by each applicant for a license to conduct and carry on such business of selling legal alcoholic or malt beverages or engaging therein and by each applicant for the transfer or renewal of an existing license.

 Alcohol certificates expire December 31 of each year and must be renewed by January 31 of the following year.
 Renewals made after this date shall be subject to penalties for delinquency of twenty (20) per cent.